 No matter what time of the year you choose to visit Egypt, you can be almost certain that some or other event will be taking place at the Cairo Opera House while you are there.
+This in itself makes it one of the top attractions in Cairo.
 The Main Hall has a 1,200 seat capacity, with seating spread out over 4 levels as well as a presidential box.
 The hall is used almost exclusively for opera performances; orchestral performances, and ballet performances.

 In addition to the Main Hall, the Cairo Opera House also has a Small Hall which can accommodate up to 500 people.
 Unlike the Main Hall which has multiple floors, the Small Hall only has a single floor.
 This smaller hall is typically used as a chamber for music and for recital, although it is also sometimes used as a large and spacious reception hall for hosting a variety of important events.

 The Cairo Opera House is a relatively young venue if compared to some opera houses around the world, given that it only opened in 1988.
 The money that was required for building the Cairo Opera House came in the form of a gift from Japan, shortly after President Hosni Mubarak visited the Japanese nation in 1983.

 In 1985, building work began, and the Cairo Opera House as it stands today, was completed three years later in 1988.
 In October of the same year, President Hosni Mubarak inaugurated the Opera House, along with the younger brother of the Emperor of Japan, Prince Tomohito of Mikasa.
 This also the first time in history that Japan staged a traditional Kabuki show anywhere in Africa and/or the Middle East.
 A Kabuki show is a tradition singing and dance drama.

 In 2007, the Cairo Opera House was also by the London Royal Philharmonic Orchestra for their first ever performance in Egypt and the Middle East.